By SHERWIN DE VERA

 “I built my house from my earnings planting tobacco.
 It was the crop that my grandfather and father planted, my crop since childhood but I can no longer continue,” he said.

 Sabalo explained that when the provincial government started to provide free corn seeds, farmers in their village began cultivating corn in place of tobacco in parts of their farms.
 Then the growership for tomato arrived, pulling more farmers to abandon tobacco.

 Reasons for leaving

-For Bumactao and Sabalo, the low price of tobacco is the main reason for most of the farmers who are shifting to other crops.
+For Bumactao and Sabalo, the low price of tobacco is the main reason for most farmers who are shifting to other crops.